CleverCloud/documentation/content/doc/addons/matomo.md

 Plugin files are removed everytime your instance reboots. **This means you have to reinstall them all again after every reboot.** This is temporary, and it is something we plan on improving as soon as we can.
 {{< /callout >}}

+### QueudTracking

+By default, the QueudTracking plugin is enabled on Matomo instances, with a queue size of 25.
+This means that the plugin stores 25 visits in a queue before they appear in Matomo.
+This helps to prevent the server from receiving too many request at once.
+You can change the size of the queue in your Matomo settings, by modifying the **Number of requests that are processed in one batch** parameter in **Administration->System->General settings**.

 ## Security and updates

 The Matomo add-on is a fully managed application, you don't have to select a particular version.
-Still its receives updates for both features and security, that we will managed for you with continuously upgraded version over time.
+Clever Cloud updates it for both features and security, and manages it continuously to apply regular version upgrades.

 After being updated, you Matomo add-on could need to be restarted.